Cloud-Stars1/Prepare-Data-for-Looker-Dashboards-and-Reports-Challenge-Lab/cloudstarsGSP346.md

 ```
  rename it to **Percentage of Flights Cancelled**, Click **Default Formatting** to change the format to **Percent (3)**, and click **Save**.

 1. In the data section, make sure the **Percentage of Flights Cancelled** column is in descending order.
 Clicking the column reorders it.
 Click the gear icon next to the Flights Count column and select **Hide from Visualization**.
 Repeat this for the Cancelled Count Column.
-In the visualization pane, make sure you're using a table.
+2. In the visualization pane, make sure you're using a **table**.
-2. Click **Run**.
+3. Click **Run**.
-3. Save the visualization as a Look.
+4. Save the visualization as a Look.
 Title it:
 ``` States and Cities with Highest Percentage of Cancellations: Flights over 10,000 ```

 ---